 Wix is a good starting point for new designers.
 However, Wix’s app extensions are not really apps but iFrame counterparts.
 This means integrations are a bit wonky.
 The Etsy app, for example, will launch a new window where visitors can browse through your products.

-Outside of its simplicity, Weebly has additional features you will like.
+Outside of its simplicity, Weebly has additional appealing features for an ecommerce site, including delivery tracking.
 Weebly sites are fast and secure.
 They also provide refunds (within 30 days) if you’re not happy with the service.

 - Onboarding feature will guide you through the site build